End of Financial Year

 Below is a checklist including some of the tasks:

-- Stock Take – If you keep stock, completing a stock take will ensure that the stock is there and valued at the correct cost.
+• Stock Take – If you keep stock, completing a stock take will ensure that the stock is present and valued at the correct cost.

-- Prepayments – These can be complicated, but it is about ensuring all income and costs are in the correct financial year.
+• Prepayments – These can be complicated, but they are about ensuring all income and costs are in the correct financial year.
 An example of a prepayment is that insurance is paid in advance for the whole year, but only 6 months relate to the financial year.
 A journal is therefore created between insurance and prepayments.

-- Accruals – Any amounts from suppliers that you have not yet received a bill for will need adjusting with an accrual.
+• Accruals – Any amounts from suppliers you have not yet received a bill must be adjusted with an accrual.

 End of Financial Year – Important Dates

-One of the most important things is to produce the required reports; these are known as management reports.
+One of the most important things is producing the required reports, which are known as management reports.
 The easiest way to obtain the reports is by using accounting software.
-We recommend Xero, FreshBooks or QuickBooks.
+We recommend Xero, FreshBooks, or QuickBooks.
 There are also free software packages, including Pandle.

 The reports include: